jeabraham/lightroom_utilities/README.md

 # Duplicate Photo Management and Lightroom Collection Creation

-This project provides two utilities:
+This project provides three utilities:

 1. **`find_duplicates.sh`** - A
 Bash script that identifies duplicate photos in a specified directory structure, outputs `rm` commands to remove duplicates, and generates lists of files for further use.

-2. **Lightroom Lua Plugin** - A Lua plugin for Adobe Lightroom Classic that creates a collection from a list of photo file paths.
+2. **Lightroom Plugin PhotoCollectionCreator ** - A Lua
+plugin for Adobe Lightroom Classic that creates a collection from a list of photo file paths.

+3. **Lightroom Plugin MovePhotosByDate** - A plugin for Lightroom that moves folders into date folders YYYY/YYYY-MM-DD, the same pattern that Lightroom can apply when importing photos.
+If you forget to organize them this way when you import them, you can use this plugin to do it later.

 # Requirements